Minnesota to Missouri Car Shipping (2026 Cost Guide)

 - Type of transport: Common choices include open carriers, enclosed carriers, and top-loading.
 Open carriers are the least expensive, while enclosed shipping is better for classic or high-end cars.
 More details are available in our open vs. enclosed car shipping guide.

-- Distance and route: The route from Minnesota to Missouri is about 726 miles.
-Costs grow with longer trips due to the increased fuel and labor required.
+- Distance and route: The journey from Minnesota to Missouri spans about 726 miles.
+More miles mean more fuel and labor, raising the cost.

 - Delivery expectations: Because it’ll make their job easier, your auto shipper may give you a pricing discount if you’re flexible on delivery dates.
 That being said, getting your car from Minnesota to Missouri should take between one and six days.
 Expedited services are available but come at a higher cost.